Proving a Personal Injury Claim

 If you are unable to prove even one of these elements, you will almost assuredly be unable to file a claim and seek compensation for your losses.
 To learn more, contact Ball, Kirk & Holm, P.C. and speak to one of our Waterloo personal injury attorneys today about your rights and legal options.

-“Damages” is a legal term that describes the various losses—economic and otherwise—a person typically suffers after being injured.
 Damages vary from case to case depending on a variety of factors, including the nature and severity of the injuries, whether the victims is able to return to work or is disabled, the cost of emergency medical care and ongoing treatment, and more.
-That being said, most victims are able to recover certain damages by filing a personal injury claim.

 These damages typically include: